MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 ### Authorization failures

-Authentication / authorization failures during export commands can occur when the credentials provided in the storage connection string aren't permitted to write to storage.
-If you are using `impersonate` or a user delegated SAS token for the export command, [Storage Blob Data Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role is required to write to the storage account.
-Please refer to the [Storage connection strings](../../api/connection-strings/storage.md) page for more details.
+Authentication or authorization failures during export commands can occur when the credentials provided in the storage connection string aren't permitted to write to storage.
+If you are using `impersonate` or a user-delegated SAS token for the export command, the [Storage Blob Data Contributor](/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) role is required to write to the storage account.
+For more details, see [Storage connection strings](../../api/connection-strings/storage.md).

 ## Data types mapping